mangrovedao/mangrove.js/packages/mangrove.js/README.md

 TODO include transaction options (see here)[https://github.com/compound-finance/compound-js#transaction-options]

+## Logging

+Console logging is enabled by default.

+You can enable file logging by set `logFile` configuration parameter.

 ## Test

 Tests are available in `./test/integration/*.integration.test.js`.
 Methods are tested using an in-process local chain using [Hardhat](https://hardhat.org/).
 For free archive node access, get a provider URL from [Alchemy](http://alchemy.com/).